nicolasryckelynck/Kelklope-App/README.md

 The project is structured as follows:

-KelklopeApp/
-├── [App.js] # The entry point of the application
-├── src/ # Contains the source code of the application │ ├── navigation/ # Contains the navigation related code │ ├── redux/ # Contains the Redux state management code │ ├── screens/ # Contains the code for different screens in the application ├── assets/ # Contains the assets used in the application like images and fonts
+[App.js]: The entry point of the application. src/: Contains the source code of the application. navigation/: Contains the navigation related code. redux/: Contains the Redux state management code. screens/: Contains the code for different screens in the application. assets/: Contains the assets used in the application like images and fonts.

 ## License